Visas for Indians

 Apply for the eVisa from the official website of Cambodia.

-6. Tanzania (An African country high on my visit list)-
+6. Tanzania (An African country high on my want-to-visit list)

 Since January 2019, Tanzania allows Indian nationals to get an E visa to Tanzania.
 You can apply for the visa here.